krh5058/aar17_XXXX/ReadMe.txt

 - dur is the currently logged duration length time (s)
 - code is the numbering scheme: 1) success stop, 2) failed stop, 3) success go, 4) failed go
 - t is the timestamp for the start of the trial (ms).
 Used for 'scan' call.
-- offset is the currently logged trial offset time (s).
-Used for 'scan' call.
 - resp is the key-code for the response button pressed.
 Used for 'scan' call.

 Methods (evt.m)
 evt (Constructor)
-	- Fills RT, dur, code, t, offset, and resp with values contained in the same field names contained within input, data.
+	- Fills RT, dur, code, t, and resp with values contained in the same field names contained within input, data.

 UI script details --